redhat-best-practices-for-k8s/certsuite/docs/test-standalone.md

 You can also check the [CATALOG.md](CATALOG.md) to find all test labels.

 #### Labels for offline environments
-Some tests do require connectivity to Redhat servers to validate certification status.
+Some tests do require connectivity to Red Hat servers to validate certification status.
 To run the tests in an offline environment, skip the tests using the `l` option.
 ```shell
 ./run-cnf-suites.sh -l '!online'
 ```

+Alternatively, if an offline DB for containers, helm charts and operators is available, there is no need to skip those tests if the environment variable `TNF_OFFLINE_DB` is set to the DB location.
+This DB can be generated using the [OCT tool](https://github.com/test-network-function/oct).

 ### Build + Test a CNF